traefik-workshops/traefik-microsoft-workshop/module-2/readme.md

         - kind: Rule
           match: Host(`whoami.URL`)             # match the request with this URL
           services:
-            - name: whoami                      # Forward the request to backend service
+            - name: whoami                      # Forward the request to the backend service
               port: 80                          # Backend service is listening on Port 80.
           middlewares:
-            - name: oidc-whoami                 # List of middlewares that the request need to go through.
+            - name: oidc-whoami                 # List of middlewares that the request needs to go through.
     ```

 > [!IMPORTANT]
-> :pencil2: *Run below steps in your cluster.*
+> :pencil2: *Run the steps below in your cluster.*

    ```bash
    vi module-2/manifests/whoami-ingress.yaml